kingjosephm/vehicle_make_model_classifier/README.md

 | 95%       | 7821.00 |
 | max       | 7821.00 |

+### Why not define classes as make-model-year?
+We pool all years a particular make-model was manufactured, yielding *one class per make-model*.
+Alternatively, we could treat each make-model-year as a separate class.
+We opted for the former for several reasons.

+1. Concatenating the year dimension would drastically increase the number of classes for the model to predict, from 574 to 5,287
+<br> </br>
+2. This would require significantly more data to ensure adequate image counts
+<br> </br>
+3. On the one hand, variation *within* make-models over time due to generational updates may degrade predictions.
+On the other, however, this may pale in comparison to differences *between* make-models.
+[Multivariate regression analyses](https://github.boozallencsn.com/MERGEN/vehicle_make_model_classifier/blob/main/results/TestSetAnalysis.ipynb) of a holdout set from our training images suggest the number of distinct years per make-model is not significantly related to differences in the F1-score, suggesting pooling years does not harm performance

+Another more promising strategy would be to group make-models into vehicle generations.
+We looked into this possibility; however, we found no readily-available datasets containing this information.
+Given the project timeline and budget, we decided against this.

+## Test data
+We use the [Stanford cars dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) as our primary test set.
+These data are stored in the MERGEN OneDrive Data folder in `stanford_car_data.zip` and were downloaded from Kaggle.com.
+Originally containing 16,185 images on 196 make-model classes spanning 2001-2012, we restrict to overlapping vehicle make-models with our training set.
+Net of these restrictions, this left us with 124 distinct classes and  12,596 test images.

+Our second test set is a small (1,820) image dataset of matched thermal and visible images with hand-curated make-model classes.
+These data were collected by Booz Allen employees around several parking lots in the DC-Maryland-Virginia area.
+Unfortunately, they only contain 11 make-models that overlap with our training data.
+These data can be found in the MERGEN OneDrive Data folder in `Thermal-Visible Make-Model Test Images.zip`.

+# Data labels
+Make-model labels are built into the nested make->model->year directory structure of our training set.
+Rather than directly using this directory structure, we create a **CSV file containing the relative path to each image along with its label**.
+We call this dataframe the **image registry** or `img-registry`.
+We also use this CSV file to hold the YOLOv5 bounding box coordinates for each image.
+Using this external CSV allows us to generate bounding boxes once ahead of time and save them, rather than generating them on-the-fly each time an image enters the make-model classifier pipeline.

+Labels and bounding box coordinates are contained in the following CSVs:
+- `./image_registries/Bboxes.csv`: training set
+- `./image_registries/Stanford_Bboxes_xl.csv`: Stanford dataset
+- `./image_registries/Bboxes_xl_test_thermal.csv`: thermal test images
+  - `./image_registries/Bboxes_xl_test_visible.csv`: matched visible test images

+# Code structure
+This branch [main] contains the following scripts:
+- `MakeModelClassifier.py`: contains methods for the MakeModelClass subclass.
+Primary script used to train the make-model classifier or make predictions using weights from this model
+- `core.py`: abstract base class (ABC) superclass containing core methods used by `MakeModelClassifier.py`
+- `README.md`: this script, explains the branch of this repository
+- `TrainingImageData.md`: fuller explanation of training data
+- `Docker_Linux_HELPME.md`: useful common commands for Docker and Linux
+- `driver.sh`: shell script to automate the uploading of other scripts in this branch to the GPU cluster
+- `requirements.txt`: contains full list of all dependencies used to implement this code

+Scripts to curate our two test sets and generate labels are found in:
+- `./create_test_images/curate_stanford_img_dir.py`: curates the Stanford cars dataset
+- `./create_test_images/curate_thermal_img_dir.py`: curates the thermal image dataset

 # Pipeline to Train the Make-Model Classifier
 We develop code locally on our local laptop and upload updated scripts to the GPU cluster to execute code.
 To upload the scripts that run the make-model classifier, `MakeModelClassifier.py` and `core.py`, along with the image directory `./data/Bboxes.csv` enter in your console: